-A false report or allegation of Sexual Misconduct occurs when the Reporting Party intentionally reports information or incidents that he or she knows to be untrue.
+A false report or allegation of Sexual Misconduct occurs when the Reporting Party intentionally reports information or incidents that they know to be untrue.
 Failure to prove a complaint of Sexual Misconduct is not equivalent to a false report or allegation.
 The University may impose sanctions against an individual who knowingly makes false allegations of Sexual Misconduct.